JWalshe86/Nags-With-Notions/README.md

 the site look appealing and easy to use.
 Information such as opening times, menu,location and how to pre-book pizzas is included.
 Links to Nags with Notions social media accounts are provided.
 The code behind this section was heavily reliant on the Love Running Club navigation section in the Code Institute tutorial.

-The responsiveness of the website was checked on [Am I Responsive](https://ui.dev/amiresponsive) and is displayed below.

 ![multiple-devices](assets/images/readme-images/Am-I-Responsive.png)